DiltheyLab/HLA-LA/README.md

 ### Index graph

-Finally, pre-compute the graph index structure - this can take a few hours:
+Finally, pre-compute the graph index structure - this can take a few hours and might take up to 40G of memory:

 `../bin/HLA-PRG-LA --action prepareGraph --PRG_graph_dir ../graphs/PRG_MHC_GRCh38_withIMGT`